-The services are available to researchers and postgraduate research students across the University.
+The services are available to researchers and graduate research students across the University.

 What is the scope of the research support I could receive?

 The research support should provide specialised technical support on an element of a research project which enables the effective completion of the research output.
-The research support staff should not carry out intellectual work i.e. literature reviews, ethics applications etc. but should support the intellectual work you are doing.
-The funding will not cover an entire research project nor the scoping of new projects and it should not be used to provide teaching relief.
+The research support staff should not carry out intellectual work i.e. literature reviews, ethics applications etc. but can support the intellectual work you are doing.
+The support will not cover an entire research project nor the scoping of new projects and it should not be used to provide teaching relief.
 Applications from graduate research students should provide clear justification as to why the work cannot be completed themselves.
-Graduate research student applications will not be funded if the committee agree that the work should be carried out by the research student as part of the learning experience
+Graduate research student applications will not be approved for support if the committee agree that the work should be carried out by the research student as part of the learning experience

 How are applications assessed?

-The funding associated with the platform and the payment of research support is needs assessed.
-When you submit your application you will be asked about the support you need and an estaimated budget.
+The support provided by the platform is needs assessed.
+When you submit your application you will be asked about the support you need and an estimated budget.
 The application assessment group will score and rank the applications and determine their eligibility.